Guinea declares new Ebola epidemic, five years after West Africa’s deadliest outbreak

 The contagion blazed through Conakry, the capital, and into neighboring countries.
 Officials recorded 28,616 cases in Guinea, Liberia and Sierra Leone before the outbreak was contained.

-Also Sunday, the Democratic Republic of Congo confirmed a fourth new case of Ebola in North Kivu, where a flare-up of the virus was reported on Feb.
+Also Sunday, Congo confirmed a fourth new case of Ebola in North Kivu, where a flare-up of the virus was reported on Feb.
 7. (The outbreaks are not thought to be linked.)

 Authorities declared the end of Congo’s nearly two-year outbreak in June after more than 2,200 deaths.